 Table 1: School background of 2017 MPs by political party.
-Source: Sutton Trust data
+Source: Sutton trust data

-Independent Comprehensive nsive Selective
+Independent Comprehensive Selective

-All MPs 29% 52% 17%
+All MPs 29% 51% 18%

-Conservatives 45% 37% 16%
+Conservatives 45% 38% 17%

-Labour 67% 17% 9%
+Labour 14% 67% 18%

-Lib Dem 45%
+Lib Dem 27% 56% 11%

-SNP 6% 85% 6%
+SNP 6% 88% 6%

 Other 13% 35% 52%

 Access to private and grammar schools is related to family income.
-Students in the top fifth of household incomes make up 50% of private school pupils, whereas those in the bottom 30% of household incomes take up only 8% of places at fee-paying schools in the UK.
-Grammar schools also under-represent pupils from disadvantaged backgrounds.
-Previous research by the Sutton Trust has found that a pupil attending a private prep school is ten times more likely to enter a grammar school than a pupil on free school meals.

-Access to the UK's top universities is also skewed towards the better-off.
-Students who have attended an independent school are 22 times more likely than state school pupils on Free School Meals, and 6 times more likely than all other state school pupils to enter a highly selective university.
+Students in the top fifth of household incomes make up 50% of private school pupils, whereas those in the bottom 30% of household incomes take up only 8% of places at fee-paying schools in the UK.9 Grammar schools also under-represent pupils from disadvantaged backgrounds.
+Previous research by the Sutton Trust has found that a pupil attending a private prep school is ten times more likely to enter a grammar school than a pupil on free school meals.10 who have attended an independent school are 22 times more likely than state school pupils on Free School Meals, and 6 times more likely than all other state school pupils to enter a highly selective university.11